…do you come up with the surreal things you make? Well, I don’t know exactly, but below is a kind of report of a creative process.

 They really are the B-52s of birds

 A collage with a pelican in the leading role was still on my wish list anyway.
-Ever since I first saw pelicans in the wild I have been a fan of them.
-This is an Australian model, but I have also seen them in the Caribbean, which are smaller and much browner.
+Ever since I first saw pelicans in the wild I have been a huge fan of them.
+This is an Australian model, but I have also seen them in the Caribbean, those are smaller and much browner.
 On land, they look like clumsy, slow animals, but when they dive and hunt, they really are the B-52s of birds.
 Spectacular!

-This work of art still has to pass the usual test before it will be available in the Wondrous Goose shop.
+Art Prints are available in the Wondrous Goose shop.
 Postcards of this cheerful collage are for sale on Etsy